What action is needed

 That’s why many people now think the food industry is more important for health than the government and doctors (according to a survey by consumer experts dunnhumby).

 Many companies had committed to the government’s voluntary Responsibility Deal for Food and there has been some progress on reducing levels of salt and trans fat in the food they produce.

-However, we now need to see progress on reducing sugar and increasing fibre, to see this across the board and to be able to independently verify this - with the government's 2016 Childhood Obesity Plan a step along the way but with more action still needed.
+However, we now need to see progress on reducing sugar and increasing fibre, to see this across the board and to be able to independently verify this - with the government's 2016 and 2018 Childhood Obesity Plans a step along the way but with more action still needed.

 3. Government needs to take action